 Kitchen ideas, above all else, have to be practical.
-They have to work around your life and how you use your space, but, obviously, we think it is equally important that they look super stylish too.
+They have to work around your life and how you use your space, but, obviously, we think it is also important that they look super stylish too.

 Here you will find everything from small DIY jobs you can tackle in a day, to bigger looks to create if you're starting your kitchen design from scratch.
 Or maybe you just want to look at some nice kitchen ideas?
-So keep scrolling for all our ideas, advice and gorgeous inspiration to take your kitchen look, to the next level.
+So keep scrolling for all our ideas, advice and gorgeous inspiration to take your kitchen look to the next level.

 1. Update your kitchen cabinets with paint

-Something else you can do to your current kitchen, or plan into your new kitchen design, is a completely tiled wall.
+Something else you can do to your current kitchen or plan into your new kitchen design, is a completely tiled wall.
 Really practical in a kitchen, tiled walls are easy to clean and perfect for areas that get splashed a lot or get splattered while you're cooking, but they also can add so much interest and texture to a kitchen.
-See them as feature walls – to bring colour and even pattern into the room.
+See them as feature walls – to bring color and even pattern into the room.

-3. Retile a splashback for a pop of colour
+4. Retile a splashback for a pop of colour

-4. Create an exposed brick wall in your kitchen
+7. Create an exposed brick wall in your kitchen

 Now if you are lucky, you will find beautiful bricks under your plaster and it can be a straightforward, if not slightly messy, DIY project to expose.
 We have a guide to how to create an exposed brick wall if you want a step by step, but it basically goes like this: strip back layers of plaster until your get to the original brick; once you've got to that and it's in good condition you can do what you like with it; leave it bare (but coat it with a suitable clear finish to stop it shedding), paint it, hang shelves on it.

-5. Paint your kitchen walls for a fresh new look
+9. Paint your kitchen walls for a fresh new look

-6. Hang wallpaper to add pattern and texture
+10. Hang wallpaper to add pattern and texture

 Wallpaper is a great idea for a kitchen if you want some pattern and don't want to spend too much money.
 Chances are in a kitchen you won't want to cover all your walls with wallpaper, as most walls will be covered in cabinets anyway.
-That means you could just add a feature wall, treat yourself to a couple of rolls of your dream wallpaper and hang it yourself.
+That means you could just add a feature wall, treat yourself to a couple of rolls of your dream kitchen wallpaper and hang it yourself.
 An update for under £100!

-7. Mix traditional wallpaper into a contemporary kitchen
+11. Mix traditional wallpaper into a contemporary kitchen

 When your kitchen is predominantly white and sleek to boot, choosing a wallpaper is actually a dream.
 Why?
 Because a white kitchen is a blank canvas and therefore pretty much anything goes.
-What we love about this kitchen is that the chosen wallpaper – Gable by Farrow & Ball– shows village and farmhouse scenes which at first thought may not match due to being quite trad, yet the stylised design works really well in this modern kitchen.
+What we love about this kitchen is that the chosen wallpaper – Gable by Farrow & Ball– shows village and farmhouse scenes which at first thought may not match due to being quite trad, yet the stylized design works really well in this modern kitchen.

-8. Throw down a kitchen rug
+12. Throw down a kitchen rug

 Kitchen floors looking tired?
 A rug can cover many a sticky lino sin.
-And before you go thinking rugs aren't practical in a kitchen, they can be, you just have to choose the right fabric, colour and pattern.
+And before you go thinking rugs aren't practical in a kitchen, they can be, you just have to choose the right fabric, color and pattern.
 Top choice for us would be a hardwearing jute rug that will hide scuffs and stains.
 You could also go for a rug that's already 'worn' – you know the ones that already look they have been in someon's home for decades.
 Check out Wayfair for loads of affordable options.

-9. Put up prints for a quick kitchen makeover
+13. Put up prints for a quick kitchen makeover

 Even the small things can make a big difference.
-Hanging up some prints in your kitchen will bring in colour and pattern plus fill a blank space that's just going unused.
+Hanging up some prints in your kitchen will bring in color and pattern plus fill a blank space that's just going unused.
 Depending on your space you could have just one large prints – this always looks very cool in a small kitchen when you don't want too much fuss – or you could create a gallery wall.

-10. Create simple displays using your kitchen utensils
+14. Create simple displays using your kitchen utensils

 You all have utensils right?
-Well then you have decoration.
+Well, then you have decoration.
 You see this in lots of Scandinavian kitchens, mostly because it's practical, but it's a bonus this display looks cute too.
 All you need is a peg rail to hang your nicest spoons, pans and very stylish string shopping bags from and there you have it – a quick Scandi-style update.

 Take a tour of the rest of this Victorian country cottage for more ideas, it has loads of lovely Scandi elements.

-10. Or go overboard on the displays to create a country feel
+15. Or go overboard on the displays to create a country feel

 Be sure to fill up shelves with lots of lovely knick knacks – crockery, cookware, jugs, flowers, plants, prints, anything and everything that looks pretty.
 It's these kinds of eclectic displays that will instantly add a rustic kitchen feel.
-Again, look our for decor in charity shops – our go-to place for weird but wonderful things to decorate your open shelves with.
+Again, look out for decor in charity shops – our go-to place for weird but wonderful things to decorate your open shelves with.

-11. Mix in plenty of textures for a kitchen filled with personality
+16. Mix in plenty of textures for a kitchen filled with personality

 How glorious is this rustic kitchen?!
 And you can get a similar look in your kitchen – the key is textures!
 Adding baskets is a really simple way to do that, plus they mean extra storage too.
 If you can find them second hand on Ebay or Etsy you'll get the most rustic look, but Amazon sell some cute baskets too for fab prices.

-12. Got spare floor space?
+17. Got spare floor space?
 Add a pantry for plenty of extra storage

-Adding a pantry into your existing kitchen or your new kitchen design is great if you have the space.
+Adding pantry storage into your existing kitchen or your new kitchen design is great if you have the space.
 Not only do pantries look lovely, but they are also really practical if you need plenty of storage and your kitchen cupboards just can't hack the amount of stuff you have.

 You don't need totally start from scratch to a pantry either, just see if there is anywhere in your current layout you could put up a stud wall or maybe you have a laundry room or garage that could double up as a pantry.
 You could also invest in a pantry cupboard so no building work would be needed – just check out the Cotswold Company for plenty of lovely options.

-13. Incorporate an island to add surface space and seating
+18. Incorporate an island to add surface space and seating

 A kitchen island is another great kitchen idea, and again you don't have to be buying a whole new kitchen to add one to your current space.
 You can buy a kitchen island separately or even pick up something like a butcher's block secondhand for a similar effect.
-We have loads of kitchen island ideas over in our gallery to suit all styles and budgets, so check that out if you want more advice.

-14. Or add an instant DIY kitchen island
+20. Or add an instant DIY kitchen island

 In case you didn't already notice, this isn't an island.
 Surprise!
 It's actually just a vintage find, a table or a desk, that has been popped in the middle of the kitchen, giving an instant island.
 Very clever!